rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 ΓΠ.factorial(6)
 ```

 This doesn't tail-recurse because Python does not tail-recurse.
-See [Tail Recursion](#tail-recursion) for mitigation work-in-progress.
+See [Tail Recursion](#tail-recursion) for mitigation.

 ```{code-cell} ipython3
 DEFINE('fact_iter',